pablitxn/llm-token-price/README.md

 **⚠️ Security Note:** The `dev_password` is only for local development.
 Production credentials are managed via environment variables.

+**🔒 Shared Development Environments:** If you are working in a shared development environment (e.g., cloud VM, shared container, or team workspace), you should **immediately change the default password** to prevent unauthorized access to your development database.
+Update both the `docker-compose.yml` file and the connection string in `appsettings.Development.json` with a unique password.

 ### 6. Database Seeding

 The application **automatically seeds** the database with sample data on first startup in development environments.
 This provides realistic test data for API endpoints and frontend components without manual configuration.